Exploring Local Memorization in Diffusion Models via Bright Ending Attention: Localized detection, mitigating and evaluation methods

 Implementationally, we experimented with the cross-attention maps on different layers of the U-Net and found that averaging the first two 64-pixel downsampling layers most effectively extracts the local memorization mask.
 The inference process takes about 2 seconds per generation using RTX4090.

+\paragraph{Results.} As the baseline detection strategy in Eq. \ref{eq:det_baseline} incorporates a hyperparameter $T$, where the detection signal is defined as the average magnitude over $T$ inference steps, Tab. \ref{table:det} evaluates performance across different values of $T$.
+This evaluation compares the baseline's magnitude with our proposed masked/localized magnitude, incorporating the BE mask as outlined in Eq. \ref{eq:det_ours} under such different choices of baseline's hyperparameter values for demonstrating BE's ablation effects.

-\paragraph{Results.} Tab. \ref{table:det} demonstrates that incorporating the memorization mask into magnitude computation effectively enhances detection performance across all metrics and various inference steps for local memorization while resulting in almost identical results for global memorization.
+The results in Tab. \ref{table:det} consistently demonstrate that integrating the BE mask improves detection performance under varying baseline hyperparameter settings across all metrics for local memorization while maintaining the performance for global memorization.
+These findings validate (1) the BE mask's effectiveness in accurately identifying memorized regions and (2) the importance of adopting a localized perspective for studying memorization, which remains under-explored.
 Additionally, Fig. \ref{fig:4} and \ref{fig:7} (Right) further demonstrate this targeted improvement in local memorization.
 The magnitudes for non-memorization and global memorization remain almost unchanged, but the magnitudes for local memorization are successfully amplified, making them more distinguishable from non-memorization cases.
 This effectively reduces the performance gap caused by local memorization by converting previous False Negative cases into True Positives (examples shown in Fig. \ref{fig:fn_tp}).